Analisa1984/dovenity-spa/README.md

 5. Google Fonts to import additional fonts
 6. Adobe Express to create the Dovenity Spa Logo and favicons.
 7. Chrome developer tools, Inspector, to get screenshots of the product webpage on varioussized devices.
+8. Nu HTML Validator to check the HTML code.
+9. W3C CSS Validator to check the CSS code.
+10. Accessibility Checker from accessibilitychecker.org to check the accessibility using WCAG 2.1 and WCAG 2.0 guidelines.

 ## Links used: